Deep Six (G.I. Joe): Profile

 His real name is Malcolm R. Willoughby, and his rank is that of Navy petty officer 2nd class (Master Diver's rating).
 Deep Six was born in Baltimore, Maryland.

 Deep Six's primary military specialty is diver and his secondary military specialty is small craft pilot/motorized.
 He likes to be alone, preferably down in the ocean depths.
 He was one of the 12 out of 50 applicants who passed the strict requirements to become the G.I.
 Joe Team diver; eight more did not make it out of the practical application testing, and Deep Six was able to hold his breath the longest out of the four remaining finalists.

 Toys

-Deep Six was first released as an action figure in 1984, packaged with the S.H.A.R.C. vehicle.
+Deep Six was first released as an action figure in 1984, depicted in an atmospheric diving suit and packaged with the S.H.A.R.C. vehicle.
 A new version of Deep Six was released in 1989, which was more mobile and poseable than his original figure.
 That version was recolored and released as a mail-away exclusive in 1993.
 A new version of Deep Six was also released as part of the Eco-Warriors line in 1992, which came with a pet dolphin named "Finback".

 A version of Deep Six was released in 2009 as part of the "Rise of Cobra" line, despite not appearing in the film of the same name.